Planting companion plants has been a proven strategy among gardeners for ages to protect aromatic flowers from bugs, especially Lavender.

 Is Lavender a Good Companion Plant?

 For example, Lavender and Thyme share similar characteristics, including soil mix.
-Together they will complement each other in look and repel pests that may hamper either’s growth.
+Together they complement each other and repel pests that may hamper either’s growth.

 It also makes a perfect houseplant to be grown indoors and is relatively low-maintenance and cold-hardy.

 Each companion plant will benefit Lavender by sometimes providing shade, nourishing soil, or warding off predatory bugs.

 Most of the time, Lavender will reciprocate similar benefits to them.
 However, many more reasons exist to introduce companion plants to your Lavender.

 - Repel Predatory Pests: Garden predators feed on flowers and stems of Lavender, causing black spots and a wilted appearance.
 So the companion plants repel specific pests that feed on Lavender.